ellakoa/postcard-poem/content/posts/summers-embrace.md

   The canopy tightens up its seams a patchwork of verdant greens
   Shadows play a game of chase
-  under the leafy embrace.
+  under the canopy's leafy embrace.

   Along bright rides butterflies hurry
   In shifting shade insects scurry
   Berries plump and nuts cluster in the
-  lengthening days of warmth and lustre.
+  longer days of warmth and lustre.

   A woodland teaming with animation enjoying a summer celebration.